wilgaboury/super-speedy-dial/README.md

 ## Data Collection

 This app does NOT collect user information or do telemetry.
-The reason that "Access your data for all websites" is an optional permission is that it is not possible for automatic website screenshot thumbnails to work without it.
-If you don't care about this feature or are concerned about privacy, I encourage users to leave the permission disabled.
+The "Access your data for all websites" permission is needed in order for the addon to fetch thumbnail images for each bookmark.
+This permission is disabled by default to comply with Firefox's permissions policy, but for full functionality, I would strongly encourage users to turn it on.
 The code is open source, so please check for yourself that there is nothing malicious about how this information is used.

 ## Build Instructions